ryanArora/SplashBot/README.md

 # SplashBot

-Simplifies splashing in Hypixel Skyblock
+Discord bot to simplify splashing in Hypixel Skyblock